akoenig/laessig/README.md

 ### Observe

 Observes a defined directory.
-If a less file changed, ''laessig'' will compile it into the respective css file.
+If a less file changed, _laessig_ will compile it into the respective css file.

 **Usage:**